theuppercaseguy/FYP--Risc-V-32-bit-Matrix-Mac/docs/github_readmes/Pipline_tests.md

 # RISC-V Project

-This repository contains the implementation and testing of RISC-V Single Cycle Processor:
+This repository contains the implementation and testing of RISC-V 32 Bit I, 5 stage Pipline Processor.
+With all type of Hazards Resolved:

-## Single Cycle Processor
+## 5 Staged Piplined Processor

-In this section, you'll find the details of the Single Cycle Processor implementation and its instruction set architecture (ISA).
+In this section, you'll find the details of the 5 Staged Piplined Processor implementation and its instruction set architecture (ISA).

 ### Instruction Set Architecture (ISA)